andreacorra/AlpBearConnect/variables/README.md

 ## Forest

-The forest presence in the landscape has been derived using the [Copernicus forest layers](https://land.copernicus.eu/pan-european/high-resolution-layers/forests) and the Corine Land Cover vector [data](https://land.copernicus.eu/pan-european/corine-land-cover/clc-2012).
+The forest presence in the landscape has been derived using the [Copernicus forest layers](https://land.copernicus.eu/pan-european/high-resolution-layers/forests) (tile E40N20) and the Corine Land Cover vector [data](https://land.copernicus.eu/pan-european/corine-land-cover/clc-2012).
 In detail:
 1. Tree cover density (TCD), Forest type product (FTY), and Corine Land Cover (CLC) vector layers are downloaded for the reference area;
 2. The CLC vector is rasterized to match the Copernicus resolution (20 m);
 3. Given the aim of the study, two layers have been derived: